gv1shnu/SearchNexus/README.md

 ## Limitations

 - The search results may not always be consistent across different search engines due to variations in algorithms and indexing.
-- The application relies on the availability and performance of the search engines it queries.
 - The application currently supports a predefined set of search engines and cannot dynamically add or remove search engines.

 ## Contributing